firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 * `UNION` combines with duplicate elimination.
 * `UNION ALL` combines without duplicate elimination.

 When including multiple clauses, the same number of columns must be selected by all participating `SELECT` statements.
 Data types of all column parameters must be the same.
-Multiple clauses are processed left to right; use parentheses to define an explicit order for processing.
+Multiple clauses are processed left to right.
+Use parentheses to define an explicit order for processing.

 ### Syntax
 {: .no_toc}